voduyquoc/cyberbullying_detection/setup/5_streaming.md

 Lambda function will get model artifacts from S3 bucket `mlops-zoomcamp-cyberbullying` based on `RUN_ID`, then it perform classification on `tweet_text`, return the classfication result, then sends results (`tweet_id` and `classification`) to `tweet_classification` stream (which will be consumed by any consumer).

-To deploy our model, we'll need to convert our notebooks to python scripts (`model.py` and `lambda_function.py`).
+To deploy our model, we'll need to create model service `model.py` and a function script `lambda_function.py`.
 Also, create python environment file `Pipfile` and `Pipfile.lock` with all the dependencies.
 Then we'll create a docker image and push it to AWS ECR.
 Lambda function will be created from the container image in AWS ECR.
+Lambda function will be triggered by the `tweet_events` stream and it will send results to the `tweet_classification` stream.
+These streams are deployed by Amazon Kinesis.

 All the deployment related code is located in the `deployment` directory.